In Which Tuor Takes a Littoral Walking Tour, Ulmo Tells All, Gondolin Is Given An Eviction Notice, and Turgon Loves Too Well the Work of His Hands

 Tuor walks through the long and dark tunnel and emerges at last to a place he names Cirith Ninniach, the Rainbow Cleft.
 It’s a rocky pass through which headwaters flow toward the Sea until they become the Firth of Drengist.
 The name comes from the array of color produced by the foaming waters in the light of sunrise and sunset, but it’s funny that it’s Tuor himself, a Man, who gives it this name.
 Why?
 Well, like Buddy, he’s technically a human who was raised by Elves, so he’s no doubt developed a proclivity for naming everything.

-Now, Tuor is driven by divine inspiration, but he tarries on this journey like a goddamned Teleri, sightseeing nature and loving everything.
-When he reaches the actual coastline where the Firth of Drengist becomes Belegaer, the Great Sea—not far from where Fëanor burned the ships and left Fingolfin’s host in the lurch—he enters the land called Nevrast.
+Now, Tuor is driven by divine inspiration, but he tarries on this journey like a freakin’ Teler.
+Taking his time, sightseeing nature, and loving everything.
+(Somewhere, Ulmo has got to tapping his waterproof watch.)
+When he reaches the actual coastline where the Firth of Drengist joins Belegaer, the Great Sea—not far from where Fëanor burned the ships and left Fingolfin’s host in the lurch—he enters the land called Nevrast.

 The Sea itself inspires Tuor like nothing else.
 He is gobsmacked, thunderstruck, awestruck.
 He’s an immediate lifelong fan of the Sea at first sight, “and the sound of it and the longing for it were ever in his heart and ear.”
 It’s said that he was even the first mortal Man to look upon it, for none of the Edain ever came this far west.
 Basically, whatever happens from this point out, the Sea is in his heart.